tituschewxj/tituschewxj/README.md

 I’m Titus, a Computer Science major at the National University of Singapore, set to graduate in 2026.
 Passionate about technology and innovation, I am currently seeking exciting opportunities to grow and contribute.

 I am deeply passionate about software engineering, with a focus on parallel computing, databases, and algorithms.
-My experience spans full-stack development, and I have a particular enthusiasm for computer graphics.
+My experience spans full-stack development, and I have a particular enthusiasm for computer graphics and games.
 These fields inspire my curiosity and motivate me to develop innovative and impactful solutions.

 ### 🛠️ What I Do

-I love crafting high-quality code and tackling real-world problems.
-My contributions span multiple projects hosted on GitHub and [GitLab](https://gitlab.com/tituschewxj).
+I am passionate about crafting high-quality code and solving real-world problems.
+My contributions include a range of projects available on GitHub and [GitLab](https://gitlab.com/tituschewxj).
+Additionally, I find fulfillment in leveraging my skills for the public good, as demonstrated through my work with Computing for Voluntary Welfare Organizations.

 <div>